valeriaRaffuzzi/SCONE/docs/User Manual.rst

 * dir (*optional*, default = isotropic): (u v w) vector with the direction of the source particles

+* poissonSource (*optional*, default = -1): mu where mu is the average which defines the Poisson distribution over which initial particle times are sampled for kinetic fixed source calculations.
+By default all initial particle times are set to zero, and initial times are only sampled according to a Poisson distribution if a value of mu >= 0 is provided.

 Hence, an input would look like: ::

       source { type pointSource; r (0.0 1.0 5.2); particle neutron; E 14.1; dir (0.0 1.0 0.0); }